 Memorable Manitobans: Roderick Smith (1850-1925)

-Born in Ross-shire, Scotland on 1 July 1850, son of Angus Smith and Christie McIver, he came to Norway House, Manitoba in 1868 where he worked for the Hudson’s Bay Company as a boat-builder for 13 years.
+Born in Ross-shire, Scotland on 1 July 1850, son of Angus Smith and Christie McIver, he came to Norway House in 1868 where he worked for 13 years as a boat-builder for the Hudson’s Bay Company.
 From 1881 to 1885 he was engaged in steamboating on the Saskatchewan River, serving on the steamer Northcote during the 1885 North West Rebellion.
 Later that year he settled at Selkirk and went into the wholesale liquor business.
-He also owned the steamboat Micado and had a part interest in Wolverine.
+In partnership with John Morrison, he co-owned the steamboat Mikado and had a part interest in Wolverine.
 He made two trips to the Yukon, in 1897 and 1898.
 For thirty years he worked in the fish business.

 He died at Selkirk on 11 September 1925.

 Death registration for R. Smith, Manitoba Vital Statistics.